Later

 Art direction for Later Daily Soaps brand

-The name is a play on the word ‘lather’ and ‘daily soaps’ reinforces that soap can be an everyday pleasure.
 The brand needed to be distinctive even when its packaging had been removed so I used 3D software to design the bar itself.

 Samples of user flows